-Not Applicable
+Not applicable.

 7 M2M Service Components

+7.1 Introduction

 This clause describes the M2M Service Components provided by the M2M Services Platform.

-7.1 Introduction

 An M2M Service Component defines the set of M2M Services that are related in the sense that the M2M Services that comprise the M2M Service Component are typically deployed together in order to support one or more Supporting Services.

 The M2M Service Architecture augments the oneM2M Functional Architecture by specifying M2M Services provided to M2M Service Providers.
 These M2M Services are exposed to the AE across the Mca Reference Point as well as other Service Components across the Msc Reference Point.

-7.1.1 Service Component Interaction Cross Reference
+7.2 Service Component Interaction Cross Reference

-Table 7.1-1 Service Component Cross Reference
+Table 7.1.1-1: Service Component Cross Reference

-7.2 Infrastructure Component (INF)
+7.3 Infrastructure Component (INF)

+7.3.1 introduction

 The INF Component provides services that are exposed to other M2M Service Components across the Msc Reference Point.
 The Services within the INF Component are common and utility type Services needed to enable other M2M Services.

-7.2.1 INF to Service Cross Reference
+7.3.2 INF to Service Cross Reference